ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - a - JS - Functions Intro.md

   - Multiple arguments: `username`, `favouriteDrink`
     - Note: order is important

+- (skip) Parameter vs. Argument
+  - Parameters = placeholder
+  - Argument = the values (passed to function in the moment of its invocation)
+  - The number of parameters & arguments could be different (ex. expecting 3, passing only 2 arguments)

+- (bonus) Default parameters
+  - allow parameters to be initialized with default values if no value or undefined is passed.

 - Return
   - create a function `getMessage` & store the result in a variable
     - alternative: `calcTotal`